KQM-git/TCL/docs/combat-mechanics/internal-cooldown.md

 <YouTube id="wGab6lW2BfI" title="ICD Resets" />

-The timer and hit count rules for elemental application ICD can vary wildly and it is also possible for abilities to not have ICD at all (in which case, every hit will apply an element).
+The timer and hit count rules for Elemental application ICD can vary wildly and it is also possible for abilities to not have ICD at all (in which case, every hit will apply an Element).

 ICD for damage works in an identical way but instead limits the number of damage instances possible.
 Similarly, poise damage ICD limits the number of poise damage instances.